Fujairah F2 IWPP

 Fujairah F2 Independent Water and Power Plant or Fujairah F2 IWPP is an independent water and power plant (IWPP) at Qidfa', Fujairah in the United Arab Emirates.
 It is located next to the Fujairah F1 IWPP plant south of Khor Fakkan and north of the city of Fujairah.
 During inauguration, it was the largest desalination plant in the United Arab Emirates.

 History

-Abu Dhabi Water & Electricity Authority (ADWEA) selected International Power and Marubeni Corporation to build the project in 2007.
+Abu Dhabi Water & Electricity Authority (ADWEA) - Now called as Abu Dhabi Energy Company (TAQA) selected International Power, now called as Engie Energy International and Marubeni Corporation to build the project in 2007.
 The plant costed $2.8 billion to build and took three years to be completely finished.

 Technical description

 The Fujairah F2 IWPP has an installed power capacity of 2,000 MW and it produces 591,500 cubic meter of water per day.
 GT26 heavy-duty gas turbines to the power plant will be distributed by Alstom, while the desalination plant will be built by Sidem.

 For the water desalination, the plant uses a combination of two different desalination technologies.
 455,000 cubic meter of water per day is produced using multiple-effect distillation (MED) technology and 136,500 cubic meter of water per day is produced using reverse osmosis technology (RO).